 - Apply any time before your last semester.

 - Meet with your college JUMP advisor and submit application.

 - For admission to JUMP, student must meet overall GPA requirements1 of the college.
 GPA includes all transfer coursework.

 - Only courses taken at UAH and listed on JUMP application are eligible.

-- Student must receive a B in each JUMP course for it to count towards graduate degree.
+- Student must receive a B minimum in each JUMP course for it to count towards graduate degree.